zMyrddin/Jan-T1A2/readme.md

 Some info about me like my interests and places I worked in

 ### Contact Me
 Page where you can send me a message that currently goes to nowhere (currently has text boxes that you can fill in as well). and a place to download my CV.
+This one is also a maybe better approach in using grid.